The Improper Ways That Facilities Can Be Caught Red-Handed When It Comes To Medical Waste Packaging

 Sharps do not belong in a regular trash receptacle, but you’d be surprised that there are still facilities whose staff improperly dispose of infectious waste.
 Sharps go in a sharps container, whereas red bag waste should contain anything that is infectious biological material, including cultures, blood and blood products, and culture stocks.
 The higher danger a type of infectious waste poses to human, the higher standard of container you need.

-Letdown to comply with government regulations as they pertain to medical waste disposal can be a confusing and costly experience.
+Complying with government regulations as they pertain to Glendale medical waste disposal can be a confusing and costly experience.
 Contact us today and let us take the guesswork out of it for you.